twineteam/backend-datafocused-test/README.md

 # 🎉 Knoetic BE Engineer (Data focused) test

 Welcome and congratulations to this round of our BE Engineer test.
-Both **Backend and SQL** expertise will be tested with an emphasis on the SQL.
+Both **Python and SQL** expertise will be tested with an emphasis on the SQL.

 ---